 Reporting functions make it easier to show compliance when required.
 Detection tools simplify the task of plugging compliance gaps and mitigating risks.

-Cost benefits also apply to security compliance management.
+Cost benefits also apply to compliance management.
 Compliance with NIST or ISO regulations restricts data breaches and malware attacks.
 Companies also face a lower risk of regulatory penalties.

 4. Threat monitoring and neutralization